-In 1869, the corridor was utilized by the Saint Paul and Duluth Railroad, which crossed central Washington County.
+In 1869, the Gateway Corridor was utilized by the Saint Paul and Duluth Railroad, which crossed central Washington County.
 The railroad line prompted new activity and settlement patterns that led to the growth and development of cities and townships within the corridor.
-In later years, the Saint Paul and Duluth Railroad began running trips from Saint Paul to the St. Croix River and was renamed the Twin Cities Rapid Transit Company.
+In later years, the Saint Paul and Duluth Railroad began running trips from St. Paul to the St. Croix River and was renamed the Twin Cities Rapid Transit Company.

 As the automobile became more popular, work began to build a stretch of highway that would connect communities from the St. Croix River to Saint Paul and Minneapolis.
 For almost 30 years, Minnesota policymakers grappled with the route and construction of a new interstate highway.
 After considerable debate, two alternatives were finally brought forward.
 The first option, would have reconstructed the existing highway to interstate highway standards.
 The second option moved the interstate one-half mile north of its current alignment.

-Today, the corridor provides an important link to some of the Twin Cities’ largest employers, including 3M, The Hartford, Imation and Securian Financial.
-As a result of recent population growth, the I-94 corridor today moves more than 150,000 vehicles per day.
-In 2009, a commission was created to study and plan alternative transportation options in the corridor.
+Today, the corridor provides an important link to some of the Twin Citiesí largest employers, including 3M, The Hartford, Imation and Securian Financial.
+As a result of recent population growth, the I-94 corridor today moves more than 150,000 vehicles per day into St. Paul.

 Community and business outreach is a valued part of the Gateway Corridor study process.
 Staff is available to present at any community meeting or event.
 Please submit a request on the contact us page if you would like us at your next meeting.